Logan-Martin/Fan_Project_Engineering_2/README.md

   When my hand gets close enough, then the sensor powers the fan ( motor ) on.
   Then when my hand gets close again, the fan turns off.

-  As of right now I don't know if I should have a power control feature.
+  As of right now I don't know if I should have a power control feature. ( this feature has been added, but the box must be taken apart to change the fan speed )
 <details>